getsentry/rfcs/text/0033-view-hierarchy.md

 # Drawbacks
+- By utilizing attachments, [attachment scrubbing](https://docs.sentry.io/product/data-management-settings/scrubbing/attachment-scrubbing/) is relevant for any PII attributes in the view hierarchy
 - Increases event payload size
 - We've decided to not add the content of textfields, editables or labels because of PII.
     - We may evaluate an options to allow PII.